stxnext/visual-similarity-search/README.md

 * Install ***git***, ***docker***, ***docker-compose*** and ***make*** packages.
 * `cd` to your target directory.
 * Clone [repository](https://github.com/stxnext/visual-similarity-search) (preferably use SSH cloning).
-* Download `data.zip` file from the [Google Drive](https://drive.google.com/file/d/1ru2FHcV8xBDqX9Q_zgAkJYDlYWlszmOD/view?usp=sharing) and unpack it to the repository so that the folder structure above is retained.
+* Download `data.zip` file from the [Google Drive](https://drive.google.com/file/d/1ru2FHcV8xBDqX9Q_zgAkJYDlYWlszmOD/view?usp=sharing) and unpack it to the repository so that the folder structure above is retained. `data` folder contains Qdrant database snapshot, deep learning models and image repositories.
 * To set up a dockerized application, execute one of the options below in the terminal window.
 ```
 # Use Makefile: